-- The Group has contracted with a number of different suppliers to reduce the exposure to any one individual entity.
-Selection of outsource partners is managed through a detailed procurement process with long term visibility of work allowing partners to plan financial and people resources accordingly. - Where supply onain problems are expected for critical items our teams generally have 6 months stock of fibre, duct and other materials on hand, and advance order technical equipment with long lead times. - À increased (due to increasing demand for resource in the sector as alternative network providers scale build)
+- · The Group has contracted with a number of different suppliers to reduce the exposure to any one individual entity.
+Selection of outsource partners is managed through a detailed procurement process with long term visibility of work allowing partners to plan financial and people resources accordingly. - Where supply chain problems are expected for critical items our tearns generally have 6 months stock of fibre, duct and other materials on hand, and advance order technical equipment with long lead times to increasing demand for resource in the sector as alternative network providers scale build)